MTV Asia Awards 2003

 The MTV Asia Awards 2003 was held on January 24, 2003, at the Singapore Indoor Stadium in Singapore.
 The event was the second edition of the MTV Asia Awards, and was hosted by Shaggy and Coco Lee.
+Performers included Avril Lavigne, Missy Elliott, Robbie Williams, Blue and Stefanie Sun.
+Mastercard, Nokia, Toyota along with Panasonic co-sponsored for the 2nd MTV Asia Awards.

+Nominees in each category are listed alphabetically, winners are bolded.